#2475: Darth Vader with Removable Helmet

 THE ME HALF OF THE EQUATION

-As I noted above, I got this guy from my friends at All Time Toys.
+Thanks to my friends at All Time Toys for setting me up with this guy.
 They’ve got a decent back stock of Power of the Force, and other cool toys both old and new, so please check out their website and their eBay Store.

 THE FIGURE ITSELF